 Growing up in New Zealand, I was lucky enough to be living a stone’s throw from the beach my entire childhood.
+Later, I’d move to Auckland where I was surrounded by fantastic beaches once more.
 It’s no wonder then, that the beaches of New Zealand are close to my heart.

 There are few other places in the world where you can be completely alone in nature – free to enjoy the powerful sound of the waves crashing against an untarnished shoreline, and the feel of the fresh sea air hitting your lungs.
 Fewer still where you can grab a spade and dig your very own thermal hot pool in the sand!